isamu-isozaki/teamai_test/engineering/issue-triage/index.html.md

 ### Questions/support issues

-If it's a question, or something vague that can't be addressed by the development team for whatever reason, close it and direct them to the relevant support resources we have (e.g. our Discourse forum or emailing Support).
+If it's a question, or something vague that can't be addressed by the development team for whatever reason, close it and direct them to the relevant support resources we have (e.g. our Discourse forum or emailing Support/index.html.md).

 ### New labels

-If you notice a common pattern amongst various issues (e.g. a new feature that doesn't have a dedicated label yet), suggest adding a new label in chat.
+If you notice a common pattern amongst various issues (e.g. a new feature that doesn't have a dedicated label yet/index.html.md), suggest adding a new label in chat.

 Douwe is the "Label King", make sure he approves of a label before adding it.
 This way we don't have a bunch of repetitive/unused/inconsistent labels.

 ## Events

 We also hold regular, quarterly events where the Community, Core Team Members and Team Members can contribute to tackling some of our open issues.
-Please see [the dedicated page](/community/issue-bash) for further information and upcoming event dates
+Please see [the dedicated page](/community/issue-bash/index.html.md) for further information and upcoming event dates

 ## Notes